Q&A with Punahou’s Archivist

 What is the Punahou School Archives?

 The Archives started as a loose collection of gifts, records and valuable materials handed down between administrations and librarians for decades before formalizing in the 1950s.
 It’s made up of School publications, photographs, multimedia, artifacts, institutional records and manuscript collections which explain the historical events, growth and development of the School.
-The Archives is located in the Lum Hawaiiana Room of Cooke Library.

 Who can use the Punahou Archives?